 - Store-bought almond meal is frequently made with blanched almonds, which are almonds that have had the skins removed, but you can use almonds that still have their skins when making your own almond meal.
 Actually, almond skin contains healthy antioxidants, so using almonds with the skin adds a nutritional benefit to your nut meal.

-- This simple technique to make fresh, delicious nut meals works for almost any nut.
+- You can use this technique with almost any nut.
 Try walnuts, cashews, or pecans; hazelnuts are also wonderful when ground and used in baked goods as well as savory dishes.

 Recipes Using Almond Meal

 Once you make your own almond meal and begin using it in recipes, you will see how versatile it is.
-Use this almond meal to make delicious gluten-free baked goods, such as dark chocolate and orange macarons, soft-baked almond flour chocolate chip cookies, and sesame crackers.
+Use this almond meal to make delicious gluten-free baked goods, such as chocolate macarons or soft-baked almond flour chocolate chip cookies, or coconut almond shortbread.
 Almond meal is also a main ingredient in torta alle mandorle e limoni, a flourless Italian almond-lemon cake.
 But almond meal is not just a flour substitute; it will also add amazing flavor to a summery fruit dessert, such as a peach crumble, as part of the sweet topping.

 Uses for this almond meal aren't limited to just baked goods.
 Almond meal can create a delicious crust for chicken, fish, or shrimp, and is wonderful sprinkled on top of casseroles in place of breadcrumbs.
 It can add a nice crunch and flavor as a salad topping and in stir-fries as well.
 This nut meal can also be found on ingredient lists for savory dishes, such as the Indian chicken dish badami murgh korma, where it is part of a flavorful gravy that the chicken is cooked in.